czmirek/czmirek.github.io/content/posts/iac-devops-for-small-business.md

 draft = false
 +++

-This article is an analysis of how to approach `Infrastructure as Code` (IAC) and partially also DevOps for a small business.
-I'm writting this because I'm a co-owner of a small startup company responsible for the application for tourists and guides called [Locura](https://play.google.com/store/apps/details?id=cz.projectport.locura&hl=en&gl=US) and I've been trying to put all my experience to use as a developer, devops and an architect from other companies I've worked for.
+This article is an analysis of how to approach **Infrastructure as Code** (IAC) for a small business.
+I'm a co-owner of a small startup company responsible for the application for tourists and guides called [Locura](https://play.google.com/store/apps/details?id=cz.projectport.locura&hl=en&gl=US) and I've been trying to put all my experience to use as a developer, devops and an architect from other companies I've worked for.

 ## Starting in startup
-At the beggining of the Locura project I've imagined that I'll never put up with the physical layer and everything would run on cloud, in my case Azure.
+At the beggining of the Locura project I imagined that I'll never put up with the physical layer and everything would run on cloud, in my case Azure.
 Not only that --- my idea was that everything would be PaaS.
 I do not want to manage VMs either.
 Just give me a platform to deploy on and let me work.
 And everything was to be smooth, at least that's what I imagined.
 No physical infrastructure, no VMs, only pure PaaS with Azure WebApps.

 ![Everything on Azure](/posts/images/iacdevops/azure1.png)

-And of course I very soon learned that this is not really possible unless I want to pay a lot of money.
+And of course very soon I learned this is not really possible unless I want to pay a lot of money.
 Because the awesome thing with clouds like Azure is that you can provision everything very quickly.
 This leads you to thinking that **it's easy** is more important than **it's expensive**.

 ![Expensive choices on Azure](/posts/images/iacdevops/azurepricey.png)

 I like cloud.
-I like how everything can be provisioned quickly, how you can have a lot of infrastructure almost immediately ready.
+I like how everything can be provisioned quickly and how you can have a lot of infrastructure almost immediately ready.
 With tools like terraform you can update it or remove it as quickly as well.

 Can you do something about it?
 For example, instead of provisioning multiple WebApp Plans (each one costs money) you provision only a single one and all environments are deployed into the same plan?